 This Vegan Mulligatawny Soup is warm and comforting and I make it any time of year.
 I absolutely love Indian food.
 Curries, rice dishes, naan bread...the aromatic spices that are used are unique and delicious.
 My kitchen smells absolutely amazing when I make this soup.
-Serve it with some crusty bread or vegan naan on the side.

 What is Mulligatawny?